Beyond Blue: A Stunning, Informative Documentary – PC Review

 Beyond Blue, simply put, is beautiful.
 The coral and sea-grass ebb and flow with the current while the solar flares pierce the ocean’s surface.
 Swimming up close to the animals, you can identify unique markings and scratches.
 Countless times while playing, I felt the need to sit back and stop to take it all in.
 Beyond Blue excels in showing the audience the incredible nature of the ocean.

-Throughout the game, you must collect and identify various animals for an encyclopedia collection system called the science log.
+You must collect and identify various animals throughout the game for an encyclopedia collection system called the science log.
 Here you register animals by getting close enough to be able to scan them.
 As you swim through the ocean, you feel the constant need to stop and scan everything you see.

 “Exploring through the ocean feels surreal”